Did You Know?

 Along with food, drinks, and free gigabit Wi-Fi, the Chattanooga airport streams a live video of the alligator exhibit at the Tennessee Aquarium that travelers can watch to pass the time.
 A bookstore, called SkyLib, is also provided to waiting passengers.
 All proceeds from the bookstore support the Chattanooga Public Library.

+Adjacent to the Tennessee River, with major interstates and rail systems running through the heart of the city, Chattanooga has been a major transportation hub since the Civil War.
 Chattanooga offers a wide range of transportation options for businesses and residents, while continuing to advance eco-friendly transportation initiatives.

 Sitting at the convergence of several major road arteries, including I-75, I-59, and I-24, Chattanooga is home to several of the nation’s top trucking companies, third-party logistics providers, and delivery and fulfillment services.

 Among the top trucking companies are U.S. Xpress and Covenant Transport.
 Leading third-party logistics providers include UPS-owned Coyote Logistics, and FedEx and Amazon have distribution and fulfillment centers in the area.

 Leading the way in green technology, U.S. Xpress is testing the first new electric semi-trucks.
 Chattanooga also boasts the first logistics accelerator program, Dynamo Accelerator, a 12-week program for companies solving logistics problems.